 Sanitation collection includes one solid waste and one recycling pickup per week to residential customers in the City.
 Commercial collection service includes two-, three-, four-, six- and eight-yard containers that are picked up on a predefined commercial route schedule that allows the customer to choose the frequency, size and number of containers he/she requires.
-The preceding table provides a comparison of Fiscal 2021 revised revenues to Fiscal 2022 projected revenues.
+The preceding table provides a comparison of Fiscal 2022 revised revenues to Fiscal 2023 projected revenues.

-Collection revenues for Fiscal 2022 are projected to be \$5,025,000, which include residential, commercial, and sanitation cart collections.
-No rate increase is budgeted for Fiscal 2022.
+Collection revenues for Fiscal 2023 are projected to be \$5,085,000, which include residential, commercial, and sanitation cart collections.
+A 10% rate increase is budgeted for Fiscal 2023 for all solid waste and recycling services.